-- ▲ Your age, - Whether the conversion would push you into a higher income tax bracket or trigger the 3.8% NIIT, - Whether you can afford to pay the tax on the conversion, - Your tax bracket now and expected tax bracket in retirement, and - Whether you'll need the IRA funds in retirement.
+- ✓ Your age, - Whether the conversion would push you into a higher income tax bracket or trigger the 3.8% NIIT, - Whether you can afford to pay the tax on the conversion, - Your tax bracket now and expected tax bracket in retirement, and - Whether you'll need the IRA funds in retirement.

 With tax rates particularly low now under the TCJA (and perhaps a better chance that your rate at retirement will be higher), it may be a good time for a Roth conversion.
+(See Case Study 10 for one scenario.)
 Your tax advisor can run the numbers and help you decide if a conversion is right for you this year.

-If you don't have a traditional IRA, consider "back door" Roth IRA contributions.
+If you don't have funds in a traditional IRA, consider "back door" Roth IRA contributions.
 You set up a traditional account and make a nondeductible contribution to it.
 You then wait until the transaction clears and convert the traditional account to a Roth account.
 The only tax due will be on any growth in the account between the time you made the contribution and the date of conversion.
+But be aware that eliminating this option for higher-income taxpayers has been proposed.